vishnu1710/Airfoil_Lift-Drag_Prediction_DL_CNN/README.md

 &emsp;a file of all samples' lift-to-drag ratio calculated by Xflr5 **/data/parsed_data/1_300.mat**
 &emsp;the above raw data is parsed into .mat file for loading
-&emsp;Please unzip raw data and modify directory and then run it.
+&emsp;Please unzip raw data and modify directory and then run `cnn-airfoil.ipynb` it.

  <img src="https://github.com/ziliHarvey/CNN--based-aerodynamics-parameters-prediction-method/raw/master/cnn.png">